 We can also produce bespoke conservatories for our customers in Essex.
 These are often T-shaped or P-shaped bespoke extensions, constructed by having two different conservatory styles next to each other.
-A common choice is our Edwardian and Victorian designs, which can be blended to form a multi-purpose and eye-catching focal point for your home in Essex.
+A common choice is our Edwardian and Victorian designs, which can be blended to form a multi-purpose and eye-catching focal point for your home in Essex or Kent.

 Considered the middle-ground between a conservatory and a traditional house extension, orangeries blend brickwork with glazed panels.
 They are an excellent alternative to our traditional conservatories, perfect for those looking for a different style of extension.
 They offer enhanced privacy levels and thermal efficiency, while the brickwork will be matched to your existing home with a stylish finish.

 One of many reasons why modern conservatories and orangeries are better than their predecessors is the range of colour options.
 We have a broad array of different finishes available here at Fitter, including the traditional white, subtle darker finishes and even woodgrains.
 Choose the colour you prefer to create a stunning, tailored extension.
 Can’t see the colour you’d prefer?
 Contact us directly to speak to one of our team.